alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 ## The Feared E-word

-The starting point already baffles many people: what exactly is entropy, and how can it be defined?
+The starting point already baffles many people _including physicists_: what exactly is entropy, and how can it be defined?
 Forget about thinking of entropy as "disorder";
 this approach is highly confusing as can be seen in the Wikipedia article for